Looking to recycle materials other than e-waste? Find out how by visiting Planet Ark RecyclingNearYou

 |Memory cards, including network, sound, video, IDE, SCSI and similar|

 Check recycling drop-off point providers to confirm what’s accepted in each location.
 Drop-off points may also accept other e-waste such as mobile phones, batteries and electronics.

 Where can I recycle mobile phones?

-The following government-accredited organisation delivers mobile phone and accessory recycling.
+MobileMuster is a government-accredited organisation that recycles mobile phones and accessories.
 Visit their website to find out about their collection services and drop-off points.

 Where can I recycle other products?

 Visit thePlanet Ark RecyclingNearYou website and it will tell you where you can recycle a range of other products such as printer cartridges, batteries, light globes, paint, whitegoods and plastic.